ClaudiuPapasteri/cpapasteri.github.io/content/post/2022-12-13-chatgpt-in-academia-artificial-brain-but-mind-the-hype/index.en.markdown

 [![chatGPT response](7cropped_writing.png)](7_writing.png)

-ChatGPT seems worryingly good at academic writing, but there is a problem and I am certain you can't see it (blindspot?).
+ChatGPT seems worryingly good at academic writing, but there is a problem and I am certain you can't see it (blind spot?).

 The first reference is completely made up.
 It does not exist, although the authors are known for meta-analyses on CBT in depression and did publish in that particular journal, but not this exact title, and not in this team.
 Actually going by the journal issue and pages it points to a meta-analysis conducted by different authors on a different topic.